-- How hard is the parsing task?
-How to we measure that?

-- Parsing an arbitrary CFG is O(n3) -- it can take time proportional the cube of the number of input symbols

-- This is bad! (why?)

-- If we constrain the grammar somewhat, we can always parse in linear time.
-This is good! (why?)
+- How hard is the parsing task? - Parsing an arbitrary CFG is O(n3), e.g., it can take time proportional the cube of the number of input symbols.
+This is bad! (why?) - If we constrain the grammar somewhat, we can always parse

 - Linear-time parsing

-- LL parsers
+- -LL parsers

 - Recognize LL grammar

 - Use a top-down strategy

-- LR parsers
+- -LR parsers

 - Recognize LR grammar

 - Use a bottom-up strategy

-- LL(n) : Left to right, Leftmost derivation, look ahead at most n symbols. - LR(n) : Left to right, Right derivation, look ahead at most n symbols.
+- LL(n): Left to right, Leftmost derivation, look ahead at most n symbols. - LR(n): Left to right, Rightmost derivation in Reverse, look ahead at most n symbols.